It may feel like it rains a lot in the UK, but did you know that our capital city gets less rain each year than Rome, Istanbul and even sunny Sydney?

 Groundwater is the water that soaks into our aquifers (underground layers of rock or unconsolidated materials through which water can flow and be stored).
 These supply up to 30% of the water we use every day across London and the Thames Valley.
 But that’s not all our aquifers do – they also help to keep our rivers flowing, which is where the remaining 70% of our water supply comes from.

-Groundwater levels were average across the Thames region by the end of June, except in parts of the Cotswolds, where groundwater levels were below average, and South East London, where groundwater levels were above average.
+Groundwater levels were average across the Thames region by the end of August, except in parts of the Cotswolds, where groundwater levels were between below and above average, and parts of the North Downs, where groundwater levels were above average.

 Groundwater levels often respond slower to rainfall (or lack of it) than river flows providing resilience against short-sharp dry periods.
 Each aquifer has different properties and will respond in different ways.

-During June 2020, river flows in the River Thames and River Lee were below average.
-Flows in the smaller rivers across the Thames region were generally average except in the west (Cotswolds) where flows were below average.
+By the end of August 2020, river flows in the River Thames and River Lee were average.
+Flows in the smaller rivers across the Thames region were generally average for the time of year, except for some rivers in the Cotswolds which were below average.

-The Teddington Target Flow (TTF) was maintained at 800 Ml/d during June.
+The Teddington Target Flow (TTF) was 800 Ml/d at the end of August.
 The TTF is the minimum River Thames flow over the Teddington weir that is required to balance environmental, navigational and water supply needs.
 The TTF depends on the time of year and our reservoir storage and is always agreed with the Environment Agency.

 We store water in large, open raw water reservoirs before we pump it to our world-class treatment plants, ready for cleaning.